opendatabio/opendatabio/README.md

 ```

 Edit the configuration file for the opendatabio, indicating the username, password and database chosen (and the hostname,
 in case it is not localhost).
+TODO: redo this instructions with migrations instead of schema.sql!!!

 And you're good to go!
 If you have moved your installation files to the /var/www/opendatabio folder, you will probably
 be able to access it as http://localhost/opendatabio.
 The database seeds come with an administrator account, with